Preparing for cold weather

 The gritting of borough red routes and their adjoining pavements is managed by Transport for London - these include the A3, A24, A205, A214, A306, A3205 and A3220.

-Any disruption to council services will be posted on this page.
+Any disruption to our services will be posted on this page.

 You can also get updates via twitter.